on the book series

 - "Every one of the publications planned in this series will make a major contribution in establishing a new paradigm for our understanding of the key philosophical, political, and historical texts . . . how these texts spoke to each other, and how they evolved in dynamic dialogue with each other" (Paul Ropp, Clark University)

 The idea that texts have dates, and that some dates are spans rather than years; that authority texts in particular may undergo growth while still in their formative phase, and under the control of their authors or proprietors; that texts and their authors are better understood in the context of what other authors were doing, and what other texts existed, at that time; - these ideas are normal and standard in other fields of humanistic endeavor.
-The revolution repeatedly mentioned above comes when these ideas are systematically applied to the early Chinese texts, which many people in that field regard as something like diffuse wisdom from on high, coming together who knows how, and when we cannot say, and in general defying the laws of gravity.
+The revolution repeatedly mentioned above comes when these ideas are systematically applied to the early Chinese texts, a thing what has not been done before..